The Part D Donut Hole: A Shrinking Gap in Medicare Drug Coverage

 Need Professional Help?
 Talk to a Lawyer.

-Starting in 2013, if you have Original Medicare with a separate outpatient prescription Part D drug plan (PDP), you will see changes that will have a positive impact on your health and pocketbook, courtesy of the Affordable Care Act passed by Congress and signed by President Obama in 2010.
-The most significant of these, however, is the gradual elimination of the “Donut Hole.”
+If you have Original Medicare with a separate outpatient prescription Part D drug plan (PDP), you may have noticed a positive impact on your pocketbook over the last few years, courtesy of the Affordable Care Act.
+The most significant change to Part D drug plans has been the gradual elimination of the “Donut Hole.”

 Overview of the Donut Hole